artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 Before uploading, please validate that any required fields or settings are present.
 For example, reviewing your [extension manifest](../manifest.md), your [extension configuration](../configuration.md), your [views](../web/views.md), and your [library modules](../web/format.md) (at a minimum) is good practice.

 A specific example is your logo file: Add an `"iconPath": "example.svg",` line to your `extension.json` file and include that logo image file in your project.
-This is the relative path to the icon that will be displayed for the extension within data collection.
+This is the relative path to the icon that will be displayed for the extension.
 It should not begin with a slash.
 It must reference an SVG file with a `.svg` extension.
 The SVG should appear normally when rendered square and may be scaled by the user interface.
 See the [How to Scale SVG article](https://css-tricks.com/scale-svg/) for more details.

 >[!NOTE]
 >